landonb629/AWS-solutions-architect-pro/Networking-and-hybrid/notes.md

 - very quick to setup, much faster than setting up DX
 - can be used as backup for DX connection

+accelerate s2s vpn: utilizes the aws global accelerator network, the public internet is only used to get to the edge location, this is what provides lower latency and less jitter
+  - virtual private gateways are not supported when using accelerated site to site VPN

 # Transit gateway refresher
 - connects VPCs to each other, and on-premise